akyriako/otc-docs/doc/source/caf/ready/high-availability.rst

 -  **Cross-cloud HA**: To meet the requirements for multi-cloud HA of some enterprises, Open Telekom Cloud also supports multi-cloud DR deployment.
-Enterprises can deploy production services on Huawei Cloud and deploy the DR site on a cloud vendor platform.
+Enterprises can deploy production services on Open Telekom Cloud and deploy the DR site on a cloud vendor platform.

 .. todo::